common-good-storage/report/src/first.md

 This research report analyses the feasibility of a proposal to implement the Filecoin protocol using the Cumulus framework to provide such solution on the Polkadot network.

 The proposed decentralised storage solution, PolkaFS, is a Parachain on the Polkadot network.
-On a high-level, Storage Miners offer storage capacity for a price and they are PolkaFS Parachain Collators.
+On a high-level, Storage Miners offer storage capacity for a price and they are PolkaFS Parachain collators.
 Storage Clients requesting for storage can be any node that can communicate with the PolkaFS Parachain, including separate clients or other Parachains using cross-chain messaging (XCM).

 Filecoin is a consensus protocol, a data-storage platform, and a marketplace for storing and retrieving data.